4zmyyy/Belajar-Python-/README.md

 > **This is my repository for learning Python from scratch.**

 I started learning Python because I want to understand the basics of programming and improve my logical thinking skills.
 I don’t have any prior programming background, so this is my first step into the world of coding.
+However, i have an interest into AI, Machine Learning, Coding & LLM.

 ---